-To further illustrate, we tested an unloaded 3600GTO in our shop using a variable power supply and recorded the load at several voltages.
+To further illustrate, we tested a 3600GTOPE in our shop using a variable power supply and recorded the current load at several voltages.
 The mount was at room temperature, and the gear mesh was set as perfectly as our mount supervisor could do it.
+This mount was equipped with the optional Precision Encoder (PE) and Limit Switch Systems (LSS), and their GTOELS box was also powered up through the same variable power supply.

-To give the mount a bit of challenge, it was set up several pounds out of balance in each axis.
+To give the mount a bit more of a challenge, since it was not carrying a heavy load, it was set up roughly 4 foot-pounds out of balance in declination and about 8 foot-pounds out of balance in right ascension.
 The tests were then performed in such a way that the mount was "lifting" the out of balance side from the same starting position for each test.
 We ignored the "downhill" slew amperage readings (which were slightly lower, of course) as we reset for each test.